HannahEA/social-network/README.md

 ## Helena To Do ##

-rendering all events that are less than 4 same row in group profile page;
+In group profile page, render all events that are less than 4 in the same row;
-option buttons to show result on event profile, not on 'new event'